Coronavirus: how to get tested

 - CQC (Care Quality Commission)

 Properly regulated healthcare providers will show these logos on their website.

 When can I test?

-You can take the PCR swab test if you currently have symptoms of the virus.
-You should aim to take your test within the first five days of showing symptoms for the best results.
+You can take the PCR swab at any time to see if you currently have coronavirus.
+If you do have symptoms, you should aim to take your test within the first five days of them appearing for the best results.

 If you have previously had symptoms of coronavirus, you can take an antibody test at least 14 days after you first developed symptoms.
 If you've never had symptoms, you can check for antibodies at any time.

 To get a reliable result with a PCR swab test, it’s best to take the test as soon as you start showing symptoms, and definitely within the first 5 days of having them.
 With an antibody test, you can check to see if you’ve had coronavirus any time after the first 14 days of showing symptoms.